Selling digital products is easier than you think. Here’s how to make one, list it fast, and start getting paid online.

 Now, you’ve got a working product idea.

-Consult similar listings and research the unique features other sellers offer.
-This way, you can determine a price point your audience will feel comfortable paying.
+So explore similar listings and research the unique features other sellers offer.
+This way, you can choose a price point your audience will feel comfortable paying.

 For more info, check out these pricing strategies used by the experts.